bentoml/BentoML/docs/source/deployment/aws_ecs.rst

           assign_public_ip: ENABLED

-After create `ecs-params.yaml`, we can create our BentoService in ECS
+After create `ecs-params.yaml`, we can deploy our BentoService to the ECS cluster

 .. code-block:: bash